 Sunday Morning Bible Study

 Middle and high schoolers are invited to join us Sunday mornings for time in fellowship and learning about the Lord.
-Faith Walk happens during the school year from September through May during our 10:30 am worship service.
-Youth begin worship in the sanctuary with their families, and then after the children’s message (about 20 minutes into worship) they leave to go to their Bible class.
-Bible class pauses over the summer months.
+Bible Study happens during the school year from September through May at 9 am before our worship service.
+Bible study pauses over the summer months.
 During the 2022-2023 school year the youth will be watching and discussing the TV show called The Chosen.
 Click HERE to learn more about it.

 Sunday Youth Group (September through May)

-Sunday Nights are a fun time full of games, food, and activities.
+Sundays are a fun time full of games, food, and activities.
 Nights are often themed.
 Past themes have been: Glow Night, BBQs, Duct Tape Night, Capture the Flag, Photo Scavenger hunts, service projects, and more!
 Around the holidays we like to do seasonal activities like going to the pumpkin patch in October, or heading to the Zoo Lights around Christmas.
 Youth group events are sometimes combined with our high school youth and sometimes separate.

-Throughout the year we have additional fun traditions such as our annual White Elephant Christmas party, Blazer Games, Bowling, and more!
-We are looking forward to the opportunities for fellowship and learning this year!
+Throughout the year we have additional fun traditions such as our annual White Elephant Christmas party, Blazer Games, bowling, and more!

 Summer Youth Group (June through August)